 The Creative iMedia course is the perfect preparation for study on the Cambridge Technicals in IT Level 3 course at St Hilda's College.
 Future careers can include roles in Media and Broadcasting, Digital Production Design and Development or Web Design and Development.

-Do you want to work in the exciting world of digital content?
+Do you want to work in the exciting world of digital content, or develop skills used in the media industry?
 If so, this is the course for you!

 GCSE Design & Technology